avongluck-r1soft/production/monitoring/README.md

 ## c247mon.py

-c247mon.py runs in a 60 second loop on production servers.
+c247mon.py runs every 15 minutes on production servers.
 It runs basic monitoring commands pulled from the original perl code and restarts services if they are down.
 If a service is down, a crack DevOps team member suits up in all black protective gear, hops on their trusty time-travelling